MIG Equipment Facts. Part

 argon mixes before sending the equipment out to welding shops?

-When did the Miller management believe that they should build it and weld shops should test it.
+Question Did the Miller management believe that when they build products that their customers should test it.

 Miller.
 Invision 456MP.Electronics and Weld Mediocrity.